Content

 A typical workflow can be as follows:

-• Blue – indicating that the issue can be dropped here
+- Blue – indicating that the work item can be dropped here

-• Grey – indicating that the issue cannot be dropped here
+- Grey – indicating that the work item cannot be dropped here

-• Green – indicating that the issue is over a cell where it can be dropped
+- Green – indicating that the work item is over a cell where it can be dropped

-5. Example map showing Priority by Assignee.
-Shows how the issue AE-5 is dragged from the Medium priority column and can be dropped on the High priority column, as indicated by the green cell background
+- Example map showing Priority by Assignee.
+Shows how the work item AE-5 is dragged from the Medium priority column and can be dropped on the High priority column, as indicated by the green cell background

-1. When the issue is dropped, the change is committed and a status message appears in the lower left corner summarizing the committed changes:
+- When the work item is dropped, the change is committed and a status message appears in the lower left corner summarizing the committed changes:

 Change of Status not permitted due to the workflow.